What You Need to Know About the End of Support for Windows 10

 Can Your Current PC Run Windows 11?

-If your computer cannot be upgraded to Windows 11, continue to Option 2 or 3 below.
+If your computer cannot be upgraded to Windows 11, skip to Option 2 or 3 below.

 How to Upgrade to Windows 11

 If your PC is compatible, upgrading to Windows 11 may take about an hour or more.
-However, unless you like be on the bleeding edge of technology, we recommend waiting until the summer of 2025 to perform the upgrade.
 If you prefer to do the upgrade yourself, here’s a quick guide:

 1. Back up your data: Before upgrading, ensure all your important files are backed up either to an external drive or cloud storage.